Best Places to Retire Worldwide — Affordable Cities, Climate, and Healthcare

 These three cities are consistently at the top of the conversation among the best places to retire worldwide in 2026.

-Lisbon, Portugal has become one of the most sought-after best places to retire worldwide for American and European retirees alike.
-Excellent public transportation, a walkable historic city, a warm and welcoming expat community, modern healthcare facilities, and a cost of living that makes a modest retirement income feel genuinely comfortable.
+Lisbon, Portugal offers excellent public transportation, a walkable historic city, a warm expat community, modern healthcare, and a cost of living that makes a modest retirement income feel genuinely comfortable.
 Portugal’s Non-Habitual Resident tax program has also made it financially attractive for retirees with foreign-sourced income.

-Medellín, Colombia has undergone one of the most remarkable urban transformations of the past two decades — from a city with a troubled reputation to a globally recognized hub for innovation, design, and quality of life.
+Medellín, Colombia has undergone one of the most remarkable urban transformations of the past two decades.
 The climate is extraordinary: sitting at 5,000 feet elevation means temperatures hover between 65°F and 80°F year-round.
 Modern healthcare, a vibrant arts and restaurant scene, and a cost of living that allows retirees to live exceptionally well on modest incomes have made Medellín one of the best places to retire worldwide.

 Chiang Mai, Thailand suits a different kind of retiree — one who values tranquility, natural beauty, and cultural immersion over urban buzz.
-The mountain setting is genuinely lovely.
 Costs are among the lowest of any quality destination on this list of best places to retire worldwide.
-International hospitals serving the large expat community have raised healthcare standards meaningfully.
-And the wellness culture — yoga, meditation, Thai massage, healthy food markets — aligns naturally with retirees prioritizing health-focused living.
+International hospitals serving the large expat community have raised healthcare standards meaningfully, and the wellness culture — yoga, meditation, healthy food markets — aligns naturally with health-focused retirement living.

 Community, Lifestyle, and Healthcare in Retirement Communities

 Choosing a city or country is one layer of the retirement decision.
-Choosing the right community within that destination is another — and the day-to-day quality of your retirement often comes down to this second layer more than the first.
+Choosing the right community within that destination is another — and day-to-day retirement quality often comes down to this second layer more than the first.

 Regardless of which of the best places to retire worldwide you choose, these healthcare service categories should be non-negotiable in your community evaluation:

-• On-site medical care — convenient access to medical staff or clinics reduces treatment delays, encourages proactive health management, and provides peace of mind that is hard to quantify but very real in daily life
+- On-site or nearby medical care — convenient access reduces treatment delays, encourages proactive health management, and provides peace of mind that is hard to quantify but very real in daily life

 Nationally Recognized Retirement Community Providers in 2026

-Atria Senior Living offers comprehensive wellness initiatives, personalized care plans, and multidisciplinary health teams designed around the specific needs of aging residents.
-Their approach emphasizes both physical health and cognitive engagement.
+Atria Senior Living offers comprehensive wellness initiatives, personalized care plans, and multidisciplinary health teams designed around the specific needs of aging residents — emphasizing both physical health and cognitive engagement.

 Brookdale Senior Living integrates personalized care plans with chronic disease management, memory care, and rehabilitation services within community settings that prioritize vibrant social life alongside clinical support.